fluca1978/fluca1978.github.io/about.md

 - Linux or BSD? **Linux** at work, **FreeBSD** in the spare time, with seldom usage of **OpenBSD**;
 - Gimp or Photoshop? **Gimp**, even if my parents were masters at using the latter;
 - Perl or Python? **Perl**, for whole life!
 It is not I don't like Python, it is just I cannot find anywhere else the same culture and approach that Perl has;
+- PostgreSQL or MySQL? **PostgreSQL** because I believe it is much more superior and not driven by business;
+- Apple or ... ? **or**, period.
+Having managed several Apple workstation in a mixed network I can say I don't like the way Apple does thing, even if they are cute on eyes;

 ## Me by Social Networks
 <a name="social"></a>